Brewer219/osticket-prereqs/README.md

 <img width="321" height="467" alt="osTicket Installation php 7 3 8 being extracted by clicking on PHP folder" src="https://github.com/user-attachments/assets/66608b9c-57a4-49ff-b781-c94e6a3b81d6" />

-## 5. Then Browse and select the PHP folder that was recently created
+## 5. Then I browse and select the PHP folder that was recently created by me

 <details><summary>See screenshots</summary>